Young people from diverse backgrounds are underrepresented in the creative communications industry.

 Diversity and inclusion are at the heart of the scheme – we’re recruiting apprentices who are under 25, without a degree and from groups underrepresented in agencies or marketing departments.
 We’ll select candidates based on creativity and motivation rather than academics.
 We can include existing employees in your cohort in addition to new hires.
 These will be funded in the same way as new apprentices but would stay on their current salary if you are a levy payer or can assess a levy transfer.

-Plus – if you hire a learner before January 2021, you’ll receive a contribution of £2,000 from the government towards the scheme.
+Plus – if you hire a new learner before 30th September 2021 you’ll receive a contribution of £3,000 from the government towards the scheme.
 And employer’s National Insurance contributions for learners under 25 are waived – so that’s a further 13.8% saving.

 You are using a trusted recruitment partner to verify and shortlist diverse talent to recruit into legitimate and key capability roles in your organisation